arkon92/DockerLearning/README.md

 # DockerLearning

-This project is used to discover basics functionnality of Docker.
+This project is used to discover the basic functionnalities of Docker.